Legodwarf/HackUSU-Detecting-Attacks/README.md

    Encoding data in base64 increases the size of the data by about 33% each time it is encoded, so you can also check for file size/text length above an expected threshold.
 The file base64check.py contains a python function definition that reads a url The function then checks the length of the input to see if the url is arbitrarily large and therefore was possibly masked with base64 encoding.

-CHECK IF SITE TO SITE OR SITE-> OUT OF SITE